aiserban/eCommerceTests/README.md

 # eCommerceTests

-Use Visual Studio to open the solution
+Clone the repo and Use Visual Studio to open the solution

 Prerequisites: should be handled by Nuget during the first build